 This is a sign of faith.

 If you ever forget being scared of Allah, if you ever feel safe like saying, “Allah will forgive me no question about that,” this is a sign that you have gone very low, and this is a way to phrase it as follows:

 Faith is inversely proportional; the actual level of iman is inversely proportional to the level that you think you have.

 In other words, the more iman you actually have, the less iman you think you have; and the less iman you have, the more confident you have lot of iman.
 So the more iman you have, the more scared you are “Allah will not forgive me…” and that is a sign of Iman.

-And the less iman you have, you say “Allah Ghafur, Rahman, He will forgive me” that’s not part of Iman.
+And the less faith you have, you say, “Allah Ghafur, Rahman, He will forgive me” that’s not part of faith.

 So we’re always hopeful for Allah’s mercy and fearful of Allah’s punishment.

 And inshallah that is a sign that Allah has accepted your repentance.